solvebio/solvebio-python/solvebio/cli/tutorial.md

 ## Genomic Datasets

-Some SolveBio datasets allow querying by genome build.
-We call these "genomic datasets".
-To find out if a dataset is genomic, and what genome builds are supported:

-    dataset.is_genomic
-    > True
-    dataset.genome_builds
-    > ['GRCh38', 'GRCh37']

-By default, build 'GRCh37' will be selected if it is available.
-If not, the most recent build will be selected by default.
-To manually select a genome build when querying, specify the build as a query parameter:

-    dataset.query(genome_build='GRCh38')
+Some SolveBio datasets are suffixed with a genome build (GRCh37, GRCh38, NCBI36) to indicate they are genomic datasets.
+Please ensure that you are using the dataset whose genomic build is compatible with your other tools and procedures.

 On genomic datasets, you may query by position (single nucleotide) or by range:

-    dataset.query(genome_build='GRCh37').position('chr1', 976629)
+    dataset.query().position('chr1', 976629)
     > ...
-    dataset.query(genome_build='GRCh37').range('chr1', 976629, 1000000)
+    dataset.query().range('chr1', 976629, 1000000)
     > ...